endergreen12/pjsekai-frida-scripts/README.md

 Press MySekai button to start dumping

-By default, the script will dump MasterMusicAlls, MasterGameCharacterList, MasterCardMap and MasterCharacterProfileList
+By default, the script will dump MasterMusicAlls, MasterCardMap and MasterReleaseConditionMap

 You can easily change the dump targets by changing targetDataNameArray in the script